AndreasArvidsson/WinDSP/README.md

 }
 ```

-**Minimize**
+**Hide and minimize**
-* Set minimize to true to hide window on startup.
-Errors will show the window again.
+* Set hide to true to hide window on startup.
+* Set minimize to true to minimize window on startup
+* Hide supersedes minimize
+* Errors will show the window again, but not warning
+* To manually show the window again: just update the config file

 **Channels**
 * Different devices may have different order on their channels.
 You can specify this order.